 10 – 20 minutes per treatment (Often combined with Forehead Antiwrinkle Treatment and Glabella “11’s” Treatment)

-Dr. Zuckerman recommends patients take the following precautions before undergoing crow’s feet injections to minimize bruising: no NSAIDs such aspirin or ibuprofen within a couple days before a day after, don’t drink alcohol to excess a day before and a day before, refraining from lying flat or working out within 2 hours after injection.
+Dr. Zuckerman recommends patients take the following precautions before undergoing crow’s feet injections to minimize bruising: no NSAIDs such as aspirin or ibuprofen within a couple days before a day after, don’t drink alcohol to excess a day before and a day before, refraining from lying flat or working out within 2 hours after injection.

 This treatment involves little to no downtime, and patients often return to work immediately after treatment.
 There may be slight bleeding or redness at the injection sites, but these will resolve within a few hours.